 - Host your Docker container images on Azure Container Registry.
-This service includes container image scanning with the integration with Azure Security Center.
+This service includes container image scanning with the integration with Microsoft Defender for Cloud.

-- Terraform is a third-party product developed by HashiCorp that allows infrastructure automation on Azure, as well as on other environments.
+- Terraform is a third-party product developed by HashiCorp that allows infrastructure automation on Azure and on other environments.

 - Azure Policy lets you create, assign, and manage policies.
 These policies enforce different rules and effects over your resources, so those resources stay compliant with your corporate standards and service level agreements.
 It integrates with Azure Kubernetes Service too.

 - You can use Azure Key Vault to store certificates, connection strings, tokens, and other secrets.
-These are read by your application at run-time, so they're abstracted away from your developers.
+This sensitive information is read by your application at run-time, so it's abstracted away from your developers.